panuwsan/nd1-learning-journey-2025/README.md

 ## 3) Dohyo Specifications

-The standard 500 g dohyo has the following characteristics:
+The standard 500g dohyo has the following characteristics:

 - **Height:** 2.5 cm
 - **Diameter:** 77 cm